johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

   its RRSIGs.
 - When validated, the resolver MAY use all fields of the SVCB RDATA for connection establishment and policy decisions, including:
-  - alpn: positive transport signals (e.g., dot, doq) and any explicitly negative transport signals (see below).
+  - alpn: transport signals (e.g., dot, doq, -do53)
   - ipv4hint / ipv6hint: address hints for the authoritative
     nameserver.
   - tlsa: a new SVCB parameter defined by this document that conveys the TLSA record to authenticate TLS/QUIC connections to the authoritative nameserver.
-- If a validated SVCB contains the explicit negative transport signal "-do53", the resolver SHOULD honor it.
-The "-do53" signal indicates that legacy UDP/TCP is NOT supported by this authoritative nameserver and the resolver SHOULD attempt only the positively advertised alternatives.
+- If a validated SVCB contains the transport signal "-do53", the resolver SHOULD honor it.
+The "-do53" signal indicates that legacy UDP/TCP is NOT supported by this authoritative nameserver and the resolver SHOULD attempt the remaining advertised alternatives.
 If all transport alternatives fail in the validated case the resolver SHOULD treat that server as unreachable and prefer other authoritative servers for the zone.